Pyramid of Cestius

-The pyramid of Cestius (in Italian, Piramide di Caio Cestio or Piramide Cestia) is a Roman Era pyramid in Rome, Italy, near the Porta San Paolo and the Protestant Cemetery.
-It was built as a tomb for Gaius Cestius, a member of the Epulones religious corporation.
+The pyramid of Cestius (in Italian, Piramide di Caio Cestio or Piramide Cestia) is an ancient Roman pyramid in Rome, Italy, near the Porta San Paolo and the Protestant Cemetery.
+It was built in the style of the Nubian pyramids as a tomb for Gaius Cestius, a member of the Epulones religious corporation.
 It stands at a fork between two ancient roads, the Via Ostiensis and another road that ran west to the Tiber along the approximate line of the modern Via Marmorata.
 Due to its incorporation into the city's fortifications, it is today one of the best-preserved ancient buildings in Rome.

 Physical attributes

 The pyramid was built about 18–12 BC as a tomb for Gaius Cestius, a magistrate and member of one of the four great religious corporations in Rome, the Septemviri Epulonum.
 It is of brick-faced concrete covered with slabs of white marble standing on a travertine foundation.
 The pyramid measures 100 Roman feet (29.6 m) square at the base and stands 125 Roman feet (37 m) high.

 In the interior is the burial chamber, a simple barrel-vaulted rectangular cavity measuring 5.95 metres long, 4.10 m wide and 4.80 m high.
 When opened in 1660, the chamber was found to be decorated with frescoes, which were recorded by Pietro Santo Bartoli.
 Only scant traces of these frescoes survive, and no trace of any other contents.
 The tomb had been sealed when it was built, with no exterior entrance, but had been plundered at some time thereafter, probably during antiquity.
 Until the end of restoration works in 2015, it was not possible for visitors to access the interior, except by special permission typically only granted to scholars.
 Since the beginning of May 2015, the pyramid is open to the public every second and fourth Saturday each month.
 Visitors must arrange their visit in advance.